asdfjkl/OptimizedRandomAccessFile/README.md

 # OptimizedRandomAccessFile

-Java's RandomAccessFile is slow, as there is no buffering.
-However it allows both random access to data and line-by-line reading, and thus is quite handy if you want to operate on large files (binary or text).
+Java's `RandomAccessFile` is slow, as there is no buffering.
+However it allows both random access to data and line-by-line reading via `readLine()`, and thus is quite handy if you want to operate on large files (binary or text).

 This is a drop-in replacement for Java's RandomAccessFile that adds buffering, originally available @ https://bitbucket.org/kienerj/io/src/default/